lareponse/badhat/add/doc/http-headers.md

-# BADDAD HTTP Header Guide: Protocol-Adaptive Edition
+# BADHAT HTTP Header Guide: Protocol-Adaptive Edition

-> This guide maintains BADDAD's core philosophy of separation of concerns while embracing the evolution of HTTP protocols.
+> This guide maintains BADHAT's core philosophy of separation of concerns while embracing the evolution of HTTP protocols.
 We draw firm boundaries between infrastructure, directory context, and application code, all while remaining web server agnostic.

 This protocol-adaptive approach ensures optimal security and performance across all client capabilities.
 Your application code remains focused on business logic, while infrastructure handles the protocol-specific adaptations - all independent of your specific web server technology.